-It’s easy to assume that we know all the benefits of healthy eating – feeling better, improving cognitive function, maintaining healthy body weight and blood pressure, etc. And all of those are correct.
+It’s easy to assume that we know all the benefits of healthy eating – feeling better, improving cognitive function, maintaining healthy body weight and blood pressure, etc. And you’re right, those are correct.

 However, another advantage is that healthy food can actually improve your mood.
-We’re not just talking about how happy you feel when you fit into your goal pants or look better in a swimsuit season, either.
+We’re not just talking about how happy you feel when you fit into your goal pants or look better in a swimsuit, either.